jadecobra/python_tdd_exercises/source/sleep duration.rst

               ['00', '00']
           )

-  the test passes and we now know how to get the first part of our wake and sleep times
+  the test passes and I now know how to get the first part of the wake and sleep times

-* What if we try using what we know so far to solve this problem?
+* What if I try using what I know so far to solve this problem?
 Edit the definition of the ``duration`` function in ``sleep_duration.py``

   .. code-block:: python